bioteam/protcast/README.md

 # ProtCast

 Extract protein sequences and associated Gene Ontology (GO) annotations from UniProt, TrEMBL and Gene Ontology Annotation files and use feature vector representations of the protein sequences to predict the Molecular Function, Cellular Component, and Biological Process GO terms of proteins.
 This code uses Keras and its FeatureSpace package for structured (tabular) data classification.

-# Usage

 ## Building the SimpleDataset

 A SimpleDataset combines protein sequences and GO annotations from multiple input files.
 A typical SimpleDataset has ~0.5M proteins and ~3M GO annotations.
 The SimpleDataset is used as input to FeatureSpace for processing and subsequent model-building by Keras.

 ### Data Sources

 All the input files can be downloaded using `scripts/sh/get_simple_dataset_files.sh`.
 The largest file comes from TrEMBL and it's ~55GB in size.

 #### UniProt/Swiss-Prot

 A manually curated, high-quality protein database made by extensive annotation and expert review.
 The latest version of the database can be found at [ftp.uniprot.org](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.dat.gz).

 #### UniProtKB/TrEMBL

 The UniProt/TrEMBL database is used to retrieve the AA sequences of proteins that are annotated in the UniProt-GOA database.
 Due to its size it is not tracked in this repository.
 The latest release of the database can be found at [ftp.uniprot.org](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_trembl.fasta.gz) and it was used to obtain the sequences found in UniProt-GOA database.

 #### Gene Ontology (GO)

 The Gene Ontology databases `(.obo)` are downloaded from [release.geneontology.org](https://release.geneontology.org).

 #### UniProt-GOA

 UniProt-GOA is a database that links the Gene Ontology database described above with gene products (i.e. genes and any entities encoded by the gene such as protein or functional RNAs)[2].
 These links are what the Gene Ontology Consortium (GOC) calls annotations which are associations between biomolecules and the GO terms.
 It is important to note that annotations contain an evidence code which describes the origin of the annotation such as experimental, computational analysis or electronic.
 For a more in-depth explanation and